 Graphic Designer and Folk Artist

 She/her.
-Grateful for hot beverages, family, dogs, motorcycling, art, stories, and curiosity.
+Art, design, hot drinks, family, dogs, motorcycling, stories, and curiosity.

 Frequently Asked Q’s: